10 Native Women You Should Have Learned About in History Class

 This article was originally written by Stacy Pratt and published March 24th, 2017.
 It has since been expanded with new reporting by Kitty Lindsay.

 Throughout history, Native American women have always served as leaders, healers, artists—and anything else they wanted to be.
 But you wouldn’t know it from reading most history textbooks.
-Pocahontas and Sacajawea usually appear in them somewhere, but all too often their stories take a supporting role to dominating white male narratives.
+Typically, only Pocahontas and Sacajawea are discussed, and all too often their stories take a supporting role to dominating white male narratives.
 And if you think Native American Heritage Month in November will fill in the gaps left by our inadequate American educational system, think again.
-(Not to mention, it can actually be a nightmare for Native people.)
+(Not to mention, this time of year can actually be very complicated for Native people.)

-That’s why this Women’s History Month, we want to brush up on our Native women know-how, and honor the Indigenous women who changed the world and continue to inspire other women—Native and non-Native alike—to keep making history.
-Take Sharice Davids, for example.
-Or Deb Haaland.
+That’s why this Indigenous Peoples' Day, celebrated on October 12th, we're brushing up on our Native women know-how and honoring the Indigenous women who've changed the world and continue to inspire others—Native and non-Native alike—to keep making history.
+Take U.S. Representatives Sharice Davids and Deb Haaland, for example.
 Or Standing Rock’s Anna Lee Rain Yellowhammer, who sparked the #NoDAPL movement back in 2016 and even provided its slogan: “Mni wiconi” or “Water is life.”
-Native women don’t just need a page in our U.S. history textbooks.
-Or even a chapter.
+Native women don’t just need a page in our U.S. history textbooks, or even a chapter.
 They need the whole book, and then some.

 One of the first female Native attorneys, Eliza Burton “Lyda” Conley graduated from Kansas City School of Law in 1902 and became the first woman admitted to the Kansas bar.

-The sale of the Wyandot nation’s sacred Kansas burial ground to the U.S. federal government in 1906 upset Conley, who was a member of the tribe.
-So she and sisters launched a campaign to protect and preserve the Huron Cemetery in Kansas City where many of their own ancestors were laid to rest.
+According to the Women's Museum of California, the sale of the Wyandot Nation’s sacred Kansas burial ground to the U.S. federal government in 1906 upset Conley, who was a member of the tribe.
+So she and her sisters launched a campaign to protect and preserve the Huron Cemetery in Kansas City, where many of their own ancestors were laid to rest.
 They took up camp just outside the cemetery, took turns standing guard with muskets drawn, and put up signs that read “Trespassers, Beware!” to prevent the sale of the land.

 Mankiller returned to Oklahoma in 1977, and promptly initiated a number of community development projects to benefit her Cherokee neighbors.
 In 1983, she became deputy principal chief of the Cherokee Nation, based on the strength of her community leadership.
 And two years later, when the principal chief resigned, Mankiller became the first female principal chief of the modern Cherokee Nation.
 She served 10 years in the role, governing the second largest tribe in the United States.
 Among her change-making contributions as chief?
-Tribal enrollment tripled, employment doubled, infant mortality declined, and educational achievement rose.
+Tribal enrollment tripled, employment doubled, infant mortality declined, and educational achievement rose, according to The Wilma Mankiller Foundation.

 Mankiller left public office in 1995.
 In 1998, she was awarded the Presidential Medal of Freedom.